nlm/firval/README.md

 How to use
 ==========

-Craft a yaml configuration file and make it eat by firval.py, it will produce a iptables-restore compatible rule file
+Craft a yaml configuration file and make it feed it to firval.py, it will produce a iptables-restore compatible rule file

+if you want, you can event do this:

+    cat rules.yaml | ./firval.py | iptables-restore

 Configuration syntax
 ====================